What Is an Echocardiogram?

 An echocardiogram is a test that uses ultrasound to show how your heart muscle and valves are working.
-The sound waves make moving pictures of your heart so your doctor can get a good look at its size and shape.
-You might hear them call it “echo” for short.
+These sound waves make moving pictures of your heart so your doctor can get a good look at its size and shape.
+You might hear your doctor call this test “echo” for short.

 Why Do I Need an Echocardiogram?

 - Track heart valve disease over time

 - See how well medical or surgical treatments are working

 Types of Echocardiograms

 There are several types of these tests.
 Your doctor can tell you more about which is best for you.

 This is the standard echo test.
 It’s like an X-ray but without the radiation.
 Specialists use the same technology to check a developing baby's health before birth.

 How to prepare for transthoracic echocardiogram.
 On the day of the test, eat and drink as you usually would.
 Take all of your medications at the regular times.

 What to expect.
 You’ll undress from the waist up and put on a hospital gown.
 The cardiac sonographer will put three electrodes (small, flat, sticky patches) on your chest.
 The electrodes are attached to an electrocardiograph monitor (EKG or ECG) that tracks your heart's electrical activity.